CornyShawny/11SE-Task-2/PROJECT_DOCUMENTATION.md

 - **Performance:** How well does the system need to perform?

+The user needs to be able to instantly register the user's input from the keyboard to ensure better precision and accuracy when measuring the WPM/typing speed.

 - **Reliability:** How reliable does the system and data need to be?

+The system should be very reliable, as any errors or inaccuracy when retrieving data will result in an inaccurate result for displaying the WPM.

 - **Usability and Accessibility:** How easy to navigate does the system need to be?
 What instructions will we need for users to access the system?

+The system needs to be easy to navigate with minimalistic UI and display elements.
+The instructions on how to use/access the system will be in the README.md file attached with this project.

 ## **Determining Specifications**
 ### **Functional Specifications**